HarryS2496/Kings-Fist-Webnovel/chapters/chapter2.md

 Victor’s fist trembled in a mixture of suppressed rage and fear.

-“Are you calling this kingdom – our legacy – a *joke*?” his sharp voice growled.
+“Are you degrading our kingdom's legacy to that of a *joke*?” his sharp voice growled.

 *Actually, as payback for dragging me into this, I’ll say one last thing.*